dallar-project/paperwallet/README.md

 **2)** Now that we have pasted (or simply held onto) your private key, we need to open the QR Code Generator we downloaded and installed earlier.

 **3)** After it opens you want to find in the top of the UI, a "Generate Mode On" function.
-Click that, and then copy / paste (or just paste, you brainchild, you) the Private Key in the "QR Code Text" field.
+Click that, and then copy the private address back out of notepad and paste (or just paste, you brainchild you) the Private Key in the "QR Code Text" field.
 This will preset to you a QR Code on the screen - how nifty, huh!

 **4)** Back up the top of the UI on the toolbar, you will find a "save as" button.
 Click it.
 Do it.
 Save that where you won't lose it - we want to delete this file once we've finished with it (or back it up to a secure, offline location)